-The Divinity School’s International Ministry Study Grant program offers MDiv students the opportunity to study ministry in another cultural context.
+The Divinity School’s International Ministry Study Grant program offers MDiv students the opportunity to study religious leadership in another cultural context.

-Through this program, we hope to enlarge our students’ awareness of lived faith in its global variety and vitality, to challenge their theological and practical knowledge by exposing them to other theological methods and models of ministry, and to tune their ability to read any context—including the more ones in which they might ultimately be called to minister—deeply, faithfully, and creatively.
+Through this program, we hope to enlarge our students’ awareness of lived faith in its global variety and vitality, to challenge their theological and practical knowledge by exposing them to other theological methods and models of ministry, and to tune their ability to read any context—deeply, faithfully, and creatively.
 Past projects have included the study of reconciliation in Bosnia, and biblical interpretation in South Africa.

 This grant, funded by the Baptist Theological Union, sends students abroad each summer to study.